textninja/dtc0003/bonuschallenge/README.md

 ## Usage

-`mdserve`, in the directory you want to serve markdown files from.
+`mdserve`, in the directory you want to serve markdown files.

 ## Description and disclaimer